-Now you can enjoy your authentic Sicilian Brioche, just like you enjoyed in Sicily, at home!
-Serve with gelato, granita or as is!
+Make your own authentic Sicilian Brioche with the tuppo, just like the ones you enjoyed in Sicily, at home!
+Serve these fluffy brioche with gelato, granita or as is for the perfect breakfast or snack any time of day.

 Picture it.
 Sicily 1991.
 A young woman visits her parents’ hometown in Sicily for the first time.
 She is at her nonna’s home in the outskirts of a tiny medieval village located high on a hilltop.